Hack the gap

 We calculated the location quotient by looking at the concentration of cybersecurity job postings compared to other job postings—and compared that to the national average.
 Looking at this quotient, as well as the cybersecurity supply/demand ratio, workers and employers can find where cybersecurity jobs are in demand and in supply (or in very low supply).

-Heatmap data is for the 12-month period September 2022 through August 2023.
+Heatmap data is for the 12-month period May 2023 through April 2024.
 Career pathway data is for the last 12 months from today's date.